Introduction. How complicated is early termination of a fixed-term lease?

 - Settlement of all receivables: The tenant must settle all rent arrears and other fees owed to the landlord.

-If the contract was for a fixed period and was not extended, the tenant has no right to remain in the premises after its end.
-The landlord has the right to regain the premises and rent it to a new tenant.
-Unless it doesn't get done at all and the tenant still rents the premises.
-Then we can deal with the so-called a tacit extension of the lease provided for in the regulations Civil Code.
+If the lease was for a fixed term and was not extended, the tenant has no right to remain in the property after its expiry.
+The landlord has the right to repossess the property and lease it to a new tenant.
+Unless they do not pursue this at all and the tenant continues to rent the property.
+In this case, we may be dealing with a so-called tacit lease extension, provided for in the provisions of the Civil Code.

 9. Can I terminate an apartment lease agreement for a fixed period?